guptayush2112/Project-ALU-/README.md

 # Conclusion:
-Thus, the design and analysis of the 8-bit Arithmetic and Logical Unit was successfully done and it was observed that the ALU was performing all the 18 different operations as required.</br>
+Thus, the design and analysis of the 8-bit Arithmetic Logic Unit was successfully done and it was observed that the ALU was performing all the 18 different operations as required.</br>

 # Author:
 • Ayush Gupta, B.Tech(ECE), SRM Institute of Science and Technology, Kattankulattur, Chennai-603203.